blekenbleu/Direct-Drive-harness-tension-tester/README.md

   worst case, scooter motor may want brief negative predistortion to relax tension,
   consuming both sides of an "H" PWM driver per motor:
   ![](https://www.allaboutcircuits.com/uploads/articles/simple-H-bridge.jpg)
-- optional reference measurements to echo, along with sample values, for capture and plotting, where reference tension measurements may be captured from a sim brake pedal load cell.
+- optional reference measurements to echo, along with sample values,
+  for capture from SimHub "Incoming serial data" e.g. to plot, where reference tension measurements may be captured from a sim brake pedal load cell.

 This wants [**multi-character control for SimHub Custom serial devices**](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/blek2char) to handle that many variables,